harshdeepkohli53/2Market/README.md

 **Product Sales**

-1. Identified a core customer segement of 45-74 year olds having the largest percentage share of spending on the top selling product ('Liquor') compared to other products.
+1. Identified a core customer segement of 45-74 year olds having the largest percentage share of spending on the top selling product ('Liquor') compared to other products, and suggested targetted marketing for this segment
-2. Identified a core customer segement of $50K-$74K income earners having the largest percentage share of spending on the top selling product ('Liquor') compared to other products.
+2. Identified a core customer segement of $50K-$74K income earners having the largest percentage share of spending on the top selling product ('Liquor') compared to other products, and suggested targetted marketing for this segment

 ![image](https://github.com/user-attachments/assets/bb0c9412-4b34-498d-aa99-90f4542ff8bf)